nklsdhbw/election-manifestos-analysis/README.md

 Afterwards activate your freshly created virtual environment If you're using Windows then run

-	 nlp\Scripts\activate
+	 source nlp\Scripts\activate

 If you're using MacOs or Linux run

-	nlp/bin/activate
+	source nlp/bin/activate

 Now install all the required packages from `requirements.txt` by running

 	pip install -r requirements.txt

+  Then download the `de_core_news_sm` dataset from spacy via

+	python -m spacy download de_core_news_sm

-Now restart your IDE and you should be able to select `nlp` as your environment
+ Lastly restart your IDE and you should be able to select `nlp` as your environment

 ## 💻 Tech-stack